What Was The Impact Of Vincent Van Gogh On The Art World?

 by Vasily Kandinsky

-All these German Expressionism artists as Ernest Ludwig KIrchner, Vasily Kandinsky, Alexej Von Jawlensky and Max Pechstien were all influenced by Van Gogh.
+All these German Expressionism artists, such as Ernest Ludwig Kirchner, Vasily Kandinsky, Alexej Von Jawlensky, and Max Pechstien, were all influenced by Van Gogh.

 Van Gogh’s Impact On Fauvism

 Van Gogh influenced the Fauvism movement.
-Henri Matisse, Andre Derain, Maurice de Devalimich, and George Braque’s work of art show Van Gogh’s influences.
+Henri Matisse, Andre Derain, Maurice de Devalimich, and George Braque’s works of art show Van Gogh’s influences.

-Their artwork used bright colors, forms that were different or had previously been used – all of these showed how Van Gogh influenced their art.
+Their artwork used bright colors in different or previously used forms – all of these showed how Van Gogh influenced their art.
 It was like the artist suddenly realized that Vincent Van Gogh had shown them and permitted them to paint with these colors and styles.

 “Van Gogh was the father of all us!”